openzipkin/zipkin-dependencies/README.md

 # zipkin-dependencies

-This is a Spark job that will collect spans from your datastore, analyze links between services, and store them for later presentation in the [web UI](https://github.com/apache/incubator-zipkin/tree/master/zipkin-lens) (ex. http://localhost:8080/dependency).
+Apache Zipkin Dependencies (incubating) is a Spark job that will collect spans from your datastore, analyze links between services, and store them for later presentation in the [web UI](https://github.com/apache/incubator-zipkin/tree/master/zipkin-lens) (ex. http://localhost:8080/dependency).

 This job parses all traces in the current day in UTC time.
 This means you should schedule it to run